auth0/docs/articles/quickstart/native/ionic3/01-login.md

 ### Cannot read property 'isAvailable' of undefined

 This means that you're attempting to test this in a browser.
-At this time, you'll need to run this either in an emulator or on a device.
+This library was designed to be run on a device and expects a Cordova environment with the `SafariViewController` plugin available.

 ### Completely blank page when launching the app

 This could either mean that you've built the seed project using a different version of Ionic, or that the device where you are testing it isn't entirely supported by Ionic 3 yet.

-Be sure to check the console for errors.
+This could also occur on iOS if you are running the app in a simulator and something else is listening on port `8080` on the same machine.
+A good way to check for this is to run the application from XCode instead and check the logs.

 ### Profile doesn't show after successful login